25 Things to Do in the Riviera Maya That You Absolutely Need to Have on Your Bucket List

 Cenote Cristalino – Riviera Maya

-Among the highlights of the Yucatan peninsula are the ancient cenotes that were used for sacred rituals by the pre-hispanic Mayan civilizations and are nowadays still sacred in a way as it’s one of the most important tourist attractions that for most of the time has still been preserved.
+Among the highlights of the Riviera Maya are the ancient cenotes that were used for sacred rituals by the pre-hispanic Mayan civilizations and are nowadays still sacred in a way as it’s one of the most important tourist attractions that for most of the time has still been preserved.

 Old factories have now been turned into spectacular resorts to offer an exclusive stay in the tranquillity of the Mayan Jungle.
 There are so many exceptional properties to choose from.